Heyu - a control program for the X-10 CM11A serial

 handled differently from the other flags.

-directly from the command line.
-All commands which the CM11A is capable of
+executed directly from the command line.
+All commands which the CM11A is

-commands and their syntax.
-A number of commands have synonyms which some users
+of the commands and their syntax.
+A number of commands have synonyms which

-may find easier to remember.
-Enter ´heyu syn´ to see the
+some users may find easier to remember.
+Enter ´heyu syn´ to

 Although a few commands are different, the command syntax in general is as